ikem-krueger/ikem-krueger.github.io/_drafts/2017-10-15-cheap-ups-for-the-raspberry-pi.md

 ---
 layout: post
-title: Cheap USP for the Raspberry Pi
+title: Cheap UPS for the Raspberry Pi
 tags:
 ---